codecentric/from-jupyter-to-production-ml-platform/README.md

 As soon as all pipelines have been run, the Machine Learning Engineer comes into play.

-First you have to create another stack to un the deployment pipeline.
+First you have to create another stack to run the deployment pipeline.
 Please execute the following code (change your group name).

 ```bash
 zenml stack register -o default -a azure_store_<group_name> -d bentoml_deployer_<group_name> local_deploy_<group_name>